Advertising, Connected TV

 Why is TV advertising so effective?
 There are several advantages of TV advertisements to keep in mind.

-Limitations of TV Advertising
+Limitations of Television Advertising

 What are the problems and limitations of television advertising?
-The following are disadvantages of linear TV marketing that are worth considering.
+The following are the disadvantages of linear TV marketing that are worth considering.

 We hope this paints a clear picture of the fundamentals of television advertising, why it’s so important, as well as the pros and cons of a traditional television spot.
 But we’re not done yet!
 The best part of the article is yet to come.